gitkraken/gitkraken-client-docs/gitkraken-client/open-clone-init.md

 ### Delete a repository

-You may delete a repository by first navigating to the folder icon in the upper left corner of GitKraken Client UI.
+You may delete a repository by first navigating to the folder icon in the upper left corner of GitKraken Desktop UI.

 <img src='/wp-content/uploads/click-folder.png' srcset='/wp-content/uploads/click-folder@2x.png 2x' class='img-bordered img-responsive center'>